projectwallace/css-parser/README.md

 ## Performance

-- **Tiny install size** -
+- **Tiny install size**
-- **Zero allocations during parsing** - all memory allocated upfront, which also helps prevent garbage collection running often
+- **Zero allocations during parsing** - all memory allocated upfront based on real world heuristics, which also helps prevent garbage collection running often
 - **Cache-friendly data layout** - contiguous memory for sequential access
 - **First-class comment and location support** - while still being performant because analysis requires constant access to lines and columns
 - **No syntax validation** - focusing only on the raw data we can skip expensive syntax files and MDN data syncs